 About the Author: Michael J. Breus, Ph.D., is a board-certified sleep specialist.
 His book, The Power of When: Discover Your Chronotype—and The Best Time to Eat Lunch, Ask for a Raise, Have Sex, Write a Novel, Take Your Meds, and More, explores how to use your body’s bio time to improve your health, happiness, productivity, and relationships.

 Have you ever noticed that there are certain times when you prefer to do certain things—and that those preferences don’t necessarily align with others’ around you?
-You like to hit the ground running first thing in the morning, while your partner takes his time to shake off sleep.
-You eat your three square meals every day, while your co-worker snacks and grazes.
+You like to hit the ground running first thing in the morning, while your partner constantly searches how to boost energy in the morning.
+You eat your three square meals every day, while your co-worker snacks, grazes and wonders aloud how to survive shift work.
 You feel a boost of productivity and energy in the evening, while your roommate just wants to relax quietly and watch TV after dinner.
 You sleep soundly, straight through the night, while your best friend is constantly complaining about restless sleep.

 These preferences are expressions of your body’s powerful biological rhythms, which regulate an incredible range of activity and behavior.
 These preferences are generally grouped into three categories, which are known as chronotypes.
 They are the early birds, who prefer mornings, the hummingbirds, who have an in-between preference, and the night owls, who prefer evenings.

 If you’re looking for better overall sleep, check out these sleep solutions tested and scored by sleep experts!